-Testing whether vitamin D delays onset of diabetesJanuary 9th, 2014 in Diabetes /
+Testing whether vitamin D delays onset of diabetesJanuary 9th, 2014 by Marla Paul in Diabetes /

 Northwestern Medicine is looking for volunteers to take part in the first definitive, large-scale clinical trial to investigate if a vitamin D supplement helps to delay or prevent the onset of type 2 diabetes in adults who have prediabetes and are at high risk for type 2.
 Funded by the National Institutes of Health (NIH), the study is taking place at about 20 study sites across the United States.

 The Vitamin D and Type 2 Diabetes (D2d) study will include about 2,500 people.
 Its goal is to learn if vitamin D—specifically D3 (cholecalciferol)—will delay the onset of type 2 diabetes in adults age 30 or older with prediabetes.
 People with prediabetes have blood glucose levels that are higher than normal but not high enough to be called diabetes.

 D2d is the first study to directly examine whether a daily dose of 4,000 International Units (IUs) of vitamin D—greater than a typical adult intake of 600-800 IUs a day but within limits deemed appropriate for clinical research by the Institute of Medicine—helps keep people with prediabetes from getting type 2 diabetes.
 Based on observations from earlier studies, researchers speculate that vitamin D could delay the onset of diabetes in 25 percent of prediabetic subjects.
 The study will also examine if sex, age or race affect the potential of vitamin D to reduce diabetes risk.